GGP1/adak/README.md

 ## Features

+- Hexagonal architecture
 - Authentication
     - Password encryption using [bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt)
     - Email verification
     - Distinction between users and admins
     - Incremental delay when login from the same ip fails multiple times (for mitigating brute force attacks)
+- LRU cache
 - Rate limiter to protect against API abuse and DDoS attacks (DDoSing is stil possible but it will require a high number of computers faking handshakes in parallel)
-- Context cancelling
+- Context cancelling and graceful shutdown
 - API documentation using Swagger
 - Requests and services logging
-- Graceful shutdown
 - Connection encrypted with TLS (self-signed certificate as it wont be used in production)
 - Input sanitization and unicode normalization to NFC
 - Encrypted cookies using ChaCha20-Poly1305 and hex encoding/decoding